New Emails Show Scandalous Ties of Ohr, Yates, Fusion GPS in Collusion Probe

 One must wonder why she’s still talking and trashing the President.
 She should lawyer up.

-In all, Ohr’s notes, emails and texts identify more than 60 contacts with Steele and/or Simpson, some dating to 2002 in London.
+In all, Ohr’s notes, emails, and texts identify more than 60 contacts with Steele and/or Simpson, some dating to 2002 in London.
 But the vast majority occurred during the 2016-2017 timeframe.

 Ohr is very involved and largely ignored in this endless Trump-Russia probe.